cmmr/ecodive/joss/paper.md

 # Summary

-In ecology, diversity measures the composition of communities and is the first step toward understanding the role communities play within their environment.
-The most common measures of diversity in microbiome research are alpha-diversity and beta-diversity.
-While alpha-diversity aims to describe the richness and evenness of features within a single sample, beta-diversity assesses the dissimilarities between two or more communities.
-Diversity calculations may include the number of species or other features present, relative abundances, evolutionary relationships, or a combination thereof.

-Applying these metrics to large collections of communities, such as thousands of gut microbiome samples, offers insights into predicting or diagnosing disease states through ecological "fingerprints," a computationally intensive task.
+Characterizing the composition of biological communities is a fundamental task in ecology, but the calculations involved can be computationally prohibitive.
+`ecodive` is an R package that addresses this challenge by providing a highly optimized implementation of common ecological diversity metrics, including alpha-diversity (within-sample richness and evenness) and beta-diversity (between-sample dissimilarity).
+These metrics can incorporate species counts, relative abundances, and evolutionary relationships, providing a multi-faceted view of ecological structure.
+By leveraging a compiled C library with pthreads for parallelization, `ecodive` delivers substantial performance gains in both speed and memory usage, enabling researchers to analyze larger datasets more efficiently.

 # Statement of Need

-Processing diversity metrics for thousands of communities is computationally intensive.
-The speed and memory footprint of these calculations often become a bottleneck for analysis, limiting the scope and scale of research studies.
-This is especially true for Faith's PD [@Faith1992] and UniFrac [@Lozupone2005], which require complex integration of species counts with evolutionary distances by traversing phylogenetic trees.
-A faster and more memory-efficient implementation enables researchers to analyze a greater number of samples, leading to more robust and comprehensive insights.
-The `ecodive` R package addresses these challenges by employing a compiled C library with pthreads parallelization to efficiently compute these metrics, offering significant performance gains.

-## Related Works
+The analysis of ecological diversity in large-scale studies is often hampered by the computational demands of calculating metrics across thousands of communities, a common requirement in modern microbiome research.
+This is particularly true for phylogenetic metrics like Faith's PD [@Faith1992] and the UniFrac distance family [@Lozupone2005], which integrate species abundance with evolutionary data from phylogenetic trees.
+The resulting high demand on processing time and memory can limit the scope and scale of scientific inquiry.

+`ecodive` overcomes these limitations by offering a significantly faster and more memory-efficient solution.
+This allows researchers to analyze more samples, explore more complex questions, and obtain more robust insights from their data.
+By providing a high-performance, parallelized engine for these calculations, `ecodive` empowers researchers to push the boundaries of large-scale ecological analysis.

+## Comparison to Existing Packages

-There are currently ten other R packages that can calculate alpha and beta diversity metrics: `abdiv` [@abdiv], `adiv` [@adiv], `ampvis2` [@ampvis2], `ecodist` [@ecodist], `entropart` [@entropart], `GUniFrac` [@GUniFrac], `phyloregion` [@phyloregion], `phyloseq` [@phyloseq], `picante` [@picante], and `vegan` [@vegan].
-While several R packages offer diversity metric calculations, `ecodive` distinguishes itself by providing an implementation that is both significantly faster and more memory efficient.
-This superior performance, across various diversity metrics, is demonstrated in Figures 1-3 through comprehensive benchmarking.
+While numerous R packages can calculate diversity metrics, our comparison focuses on those that provide their own implementations: `abdiv` [@abdiv], `adiv` [@adiv], `ampvis2` [@ampvis2], `ecodist` [@ecodist], `entropart` [@entropart], `GUniFrac` [@GUniFrac], `phyloregion` [@phyloregion], `phyloseq` [@phyloseq], `picante` [@picante], and `vegan` [@vegan]. `ecodive` sets itself apart from these packages through its superior performance.
+Furthermore, `ecodive` has zero external R dependencies.
+This makes it a lightweight, stable, and secure computational backend, minimizing installation conflicts and simplifying long-term maintenance for developers who build upon it.

-The `bench` R package [@bench] was used to compare `abdiv`, `adiv`, `ampvis2`, `ecodist`, `ecodive`, `entropart`, `GUniFrac`, `phyloregion`, `phyloseq`, `picante`, and `vegan`.
-The benchmarking runs are detailed in the benchmark vignette, which is available from within R with `vignette('benchmark')` and online at <https://cmmr.github.io/ecodive/articles/benchmark.html>.
-Note that not all R packages offer all diversity metrics.
+Comprehensive benchmarks, conducted using the `bench` package [@bench], demonstrate these advantages across a range of metrics (Figures 1-3).
+The complete benchmark code and results are available in the package vignette (`vignette('benchmark')`) and online.

 ![Figure 1: UniFrac benchmarks. `ecodive` demonstrates substantial performance gains for UniFrac, being 2 to 3,900x faster and using 50 - 32,000x less memory, which helps overcome computational bottlenecks in large-scale analyses.](../man/figures/unifrac-benchmark.svg)